inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

 information.

-No matter what media we plan to distribute our map by (whether it’s printed or sent over the internet), we must pay attention to how we compose the map elements in the layout.
+No matter what media we plan to distribute our map by (whether it’s printed or sent over the internet), we must pay attention to how the map elements are composed in the layout.
 In this module we will discuss the presentation of printed maps, and create our very own.

 1. The Map Composer
 -------------------

 The QGIS Map Composer allows you to prepare your map for printing.
-Apart from your map, you are able to add additional information such as images, labels, legends and scalebars.
+Apart from the map, you are able to add additional information such as images, labels, legends and scalebars.

 1. Let’s start with some data in the Sleman regency that has already been